yandex-cloud/terraform-provider-yandex/website/docs/r/vpc_network.html.markdown

 # yandex\_vpc\_network

 Manages a network within the Yandex Cloud.
-For more information see [the official documentation](https://cloud.yandex.com/docs/vpc/concepts/network#network).
+For more information, see [the official documentation](https://cloud.yandex.com/docs/vpc/concepts/network#network).

 * How-to Guides